Studio Director/ Co-owner

 Shani began dancing at the age of 3 in High River, Alberta, and she absolutely hated it.
 She was furious with her parents for signing her up for dance classes when she could be home watching Saturday morning cartoons!!
-Thankfully, despite the kicking and screaming, her parents made her stick with it, and after her first time on the stage, she knew she loved it.
+Thankfully, despite the kicking and screaming, her parents made her stick with it, and after her first time on the stage, she knew dance would be in her life forever.

 Shani began teaching dance in the Okanagan in 1993 and she opened Lake Country School of Dance in 2000 at the age of 19.
 She is an award-winning instructor and choreographer; adjudicator; member of The Canadian Dance Teacher’s Association; certified Pilates instructor and yoga enthusiast.